What Is Earnest Money?

 If everything goes smoothly, the earnest money deposit is applied to the closing costs or the buyer’s down payment.
 If financing doesn’t come through or a bad home inspection results in the deal falling through, the buyer can get their money back, assuming that appropriate contingencies were listed in the purchase agreement (we’ll take a more in-depth look at contingencies and if the earnest money deposit is refundable in a bit).

-hash-markHow Much Is an Earnest Money Deposit?
+How Much Is an Earnest Money Deposit?

 An earnest money deposit is typically between 1% to 5% of the purchase price.
-That being said, the exact amount depends on your market, and can at times, be as high as 10%.
+That being said, the exact amount depends on your market and can, at times, be as high as 10%.
 Assuming you’re working with a real estate agent, they’ll be able to advise you on what’s appropriate for the local market.
 In a booming real estate market, you might put down more earnest money, while in a slow market, you might not need to put more than 1% down.

-hash-markIs Earnest Money Refundable?
+Is Earnest Money Refundable?

-Earnest money is generally refundable, and how and why will be outlined in the contract.
-The earnest money contract should contain contingencies that protect both the seller and buyer, the most common of which are financing and home inspection contingencies.
-Basically, if even though you’ve made an offer that the seller has accepted, the sale will only be finalized once all contingencies listed in the purchase agreement are met.
+The contract will contain contingencies that protect both the seller and buyer, as well as details of when the earnest money is refundable and when it isn't.
+The most common contingencies are financing and home inspection contingencies.
+Basically, even though you’ve made an offer that the seller has accepted, the sale will only be finalized once all contingencies listed in the purchase agreement are met.

-hash-markEarnest Money Deposit Importance
+Earnest Money Deposit Importance

 The earnest money deposit is extremely vital as it shows the seller you’re a serious and motivated buyer.
 It gives sellers peace of mind, knowing you won’t back out of a purchase contract if you simply change your mind.

-One key example of why depositing earnest money is important is that it makes transactions more likely to close is the fact that it discourages buyers from shopping around or making offers on other homes once they’ve already signed a purchase agreement.
+One key example of why depositing earnest money is important is that it makes transactions more likely to close is the fact it discourages buyers from shopping around or making offers on other homes once they’ve already signed a purchase agreement.

-hash-markProtecting Your Earnest Money Deposit
+Protecting Your Earnest Money Deposit

 If you’re buying a property, there are a number of ways to protect your earnest money deposit.
 Here’s what you’ll want to do:

-• Use contingencies: You should always include contingencies for financing and inspections.
+- Use contingencies: You should always include contingencies for financing and inspections.
 Without these, your earnest deposit could be forfeited if things go awry.

-• Use escrow: It’s imperative to make sure the deposit is held in escrow by a reputable third party.
+- Use escrow: It’s imperative to make sure the deposit is held in escrow by a reputable third party.
 Do not give the deposit directly to the seller.
 You’ll also want to obtain a receipt for the earnest money.

-• Stay on top of everything: You’ll want to make sure you stay on top of everything and always abide by the terms of your contract.
+- Stay on top of everything: You’ll want to make sure you stay on top of everything and always abide by the terms of your contract.
 For example, if inspections need to happen by a specific date, don’t mess around and risk missing the deadline and jeopardizing your deposit.

 For both parties to protect themselves, the earnest money contract should contain various contingencies, or requirements, that need to be met for the sale to close.
 Below you’ll find information on the most common contingencies.

-hash-markEarnest Money Contract & Contingencies
+Earnest Money Contract & Contingencies

 1. Financing Contingency